 7. RadonAway Radon Test Kit

-RadonAway is a well-known company specializing in products designed to mitigate radon, a colorless, odorless, and tasteless radioactive gas that can pose health risks when accumulated indoors.
-One of their offerings is the RadonAway Radon Test Kit, which is designed to measure the presence of radon gas within a specific area, typically in a home or building.
+One of their offerings is the RadonAway Radon Test Kit, designed to measure the presence of radon gas within a specific area, typically in a Home or building.

-Testing Materials: This kit often contains items like radon test devices or detectors, instructions on how to use them, and information on where and how to place the detectors in your home.
+Testing Materials: This kit often contains items like radon test devices or detectors, instructions on how to use them, and information on where and how to place the detectors in your Home.

 8. Pro-Lab RA100 Radon Gas Test Kit

-The Pro-Lab RA100 Radon Gas Test Kit is designed for homeowners to test the levels of radon gas in their homes.
-Radon is a colorless, odorless gas that can seep into buildings through the ground and accumulate to potentially harmful levels.
-The kit typically includes charcoal canisters or other devices that collect air samples from different areas of the home.
+Radon is a colourless, odourless gas that can seep into buildings through the ground and accumulate to potentially harmful levels.
+The kit typically includes charcoal canisters or other devices that collect air samples from different areas of the Home.

 9. AccuStar Alpha Track Test Kit AT 100

 The kit contains a small, specialized plastic film called an alpha track detector.
-This detector is sensitive to alpha particles emitted by radon and its decay products.
+This detector is sensitive to alpha particles emitted by Radon and its decay products.

 Once analyzed, the lab provides a report indicating the average radon concentration in the tested area.
 This information helps homeowners and occupants determine if further action, such as radon mitigation, is necessary to reduce radon levels and minimize health risks associated with long-term exposure to elevated radon levels.